The Huge Gift that Keeps on Giving – Powerful Christmas Magic

 The form has a section on Verification of the Existence of Gifted Funds.
 The structure has two options: the giftor takes the form to the bank and signs it at the bank or attaches copies of their bank book or statements of investment confirming the number of gifted funds given.

-Rachel’s mom felt terrific about her decision to gift her daughter the $70,000 and is now spending more time with Rachel and her granddaughters helping to clean more tenant turnovers.
+Rachel’s Mom felt terrific about giving her daughter the $70,000.
+Conversely, she is now spending more time with Rachel and her granddaughters while helping to clean more tenant turnovers.

-This gift turned out to give much more than just the money, creating a strong bond and living legacy for the family.
+This gift gave much more than just the money; conversely, it created a strong bond and a living legacy for the family.

-If you are interested in learning more about having a living legacy for your family, listen to the following podcast.
+If you want to learn more about having a living legacy for your family, listen to the following podcast.
 The Remarkable Value of a Living Legacy

-Help give the gift that keeps on living and giving, investment real estate.
+Help give the gift that keeps living and giving, such as investing in real estate.

 About the author, W. Rick